ryanguill/watney/dev-help.md

 # Development Help

 So you want to contribute to watney?
 Or maybe fork it and use in your own slack room with your own integrations?
-Here is a few topics that will help.
+Here are a few topics that will help.

 Definitely read these things if you plan on contributing back to Watney itself.